aaron-h-2k5/BLENDED_LEARNING-Implementation-of-Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## Program:
 ```
-/*
-Program to implement customer segmentation using K-Means clustering on the Mall Customers dataset.
+# Program to implement customer segmentation using K-Means clustering on the Mall Customers dataset.
-Developed by: Aaron H
-RegisterNumber:  212223040001
-*/

 # Import necessary libraries